 In this portal, CTRS involved writers: researchers and/or scholars with experiences in the fields of art, culture, media, anthropology, architecture, and geography.
 The process of the research will surely be continued along with the development of findings and methodologies, as well as the data which Centre for Tanah Runcuk Studies remains looking for.
 By opening such a participatory space and dialogue, it is expected to be able to expand the spectrum of Tanah Runcuk studies.

-MEMOIRS OF TANAH RUNCUK 1 – TRACING THE MYSTERY OF TUGU GONO MANGGALA SANGID – TROPIKA SELEKTA: ECHOES FROM “TERRA INCOGNITA” 2 – UNTOLD STORIES OF THE ARCHIPELAGO 3 are an art project which manufactures (fictional) studies.
-These studies – conducted’ by Centre for Tanah Runcuk Studies – are raising discussions on a ‘lost’ territory called Tanah Runcuk.
+MEMOIRS OF TANAH RUNCUK 1 – TRACING THE MYSTERY OF TUGU GONO MANGGALA SANGID 2 – TROPIKA SELEKTA: ECHOES FROM “TERRA INCOGNITA” 3 – UNTOLD STORIES OF THE ARCHIPELAGO 4 – THE DEATH OF A TIGER AND OTHER EMPTY SEATS 5 – THE DEATH OF TIGER 6– LOVE AND DEATH UNDER THE TROPICAL SUN 7 – WILD CRACKS ON PAVEMENTS 8 are series of art projects which manufacturing (fictional) studies.
+These narratology – conducted’ by Centre for Tanah Runcuk Studies – are raising discussions on a ‘lost’ territory called Tanah Runcuk and its “cultural” elements.
 Tanah Runcuk is a territory that was predicted as part of the archipelago in Dutch East Indies.
 The discourse on Tanah Runcuk was claimed to be lost in order to conceal the corruption in colonial administrative that mingled with feudalistic system in 19th century.

 CENTRE FOR TANAH RUNCUK STUDIES (CTRS) is a fictional study centre initiated by artist Timoteus Anggawan Kusno.
-CTRS works collaboratively with researches, historians, anthropologist, film-directors, musicians, and scholars.
-This study centre works interdisciplinary, in order to construct the idea of “Tanah Runcuk”—as a ‘lost’ territory in Dutch East Indies—as a question to respond the way history is (re)produced, read, and ‘taken’ in its relativity with certain power.
+CTRS works collaboratively with curators, historians, ethnographers, fellow artists and academia.
+This study centre works interdisciplinary, in order to construct the idea of “Tanah Runcuk”—as a ‘lost’ territory in Dutch East Indies—to draw question on the coloniality of power and what are left unseen.
+This “model of text production” and/or narratology are also responding to the way history is (re)produced, read, and ‘taken’ in its relativity with certain power and regime.

-Drawings, dramaturgs, naratology (directed/by) Timoteus Anggawan Kusno under pseudonym “Centre for Tanah Runcuk Studies” and all its components.
-Written by Timoteus Anggawan Kusno, Windu W. Jusuf, Irfan R. Darajat, Gata Mahardika, Rio Belvage, Albertus Harimurti, Pandu Yushina Adaba, Irham Nur Anshari in collaboration with Maria Puspitasari Munthe (translator, editor)
+Drawings, dramaturgs, narratology (directed/by) Timoteus Anggawan Kusno under pseudonym “Centre for Tanah Runcuk Studies” and all its components.
+Written by Timoteus Anggawan Kusno, Windu W. Jusuf, Irfan R. Darajat, Gata Mahardika, Rio Belvage, Albertus Harimurti, Pandu Yushina Adaba, Heri Kusuma Tarupay, in collaboration with Maria Puspitasari Munthe (translator, editor).
+Exhibition curators & writers are: Irham Nur Anshari, Charles Esche, Riksa Afiaty, G. Budi Subanar, Alia Swastika, Lisistrata Lusandiana, Jason Wee, Joowon Park, Kerstin Winking.
+Web development and maintenance by Michael Winanditya (tineliti).

-2 TROPIKA SELEKTA: ECHOES FROM TERRA INCOGNITA production collaborators are Krack!
-Studio, Studiomahati Indonesia, Tedjo Klasyk, DGTMB Art Embroidery, Juwara Studio, Batik Winotosastro, Tony Albert.
-Presented & performed in Ark Glerie (Curated by Alia Swastika, Indonesia, 2016) and Sullivan+Strumpf (written by G. Budi Subanar, Singapore, 2016).
+3 TROPIKA SELEKTA: ECHOES FROM TERRA INCOGNITA production collaborators are Krack!
+Studio, Studiomahati Indonesia, Tedjo Klasyk, DGTMB Art Embroidery, Juwara Studio, Batik Winotosastro, Sarwoto Kotot, Tony Albert.
+Presented & performed in Ark Galerie, curated by Alia Swastika (Indonesia, 2016) and Sullivan+Strumpf, written by G. Budi Subanar (Singapore, 2016).

-3 UNTOLD STORIES OF THE ARCHIPELAGO production collaborators are Didon & co., Beni Arjuna, Deni Yudistira, Gata Mahardika, Franciscus Apriwan, Gardika Gigih, Maria Puspitasari, Michael Adhy Chandra, Albertus Harimurti, Irham N. Anshari, Studio Mahati Indonesia.
-Presented by MINISTRY OF CULTURE AND EDUCATION REPUBLIC OF INDONESIA in EUROPALIA ARTS FESTIVAL (Curated by Charles Esche and Riksa Afiaty, Belgium, 2017).
+4 UNTOLD STORIES OF THE ARCHIPELAGO production collaborators are Didon & co., Beni Arjuna, Rendra Bagus Pamungkas, Sarwoto Kotot, Deni Yudistira, Gata Mahardika, Franciscus Apriwan, Gardika Gigih, Maria Puspitasari, Michael Adhy Chandra, Albertus Harimurti, Irham N. Anshari, Studio Mahati Indonesia.
+Presented by MINISTRY OF CULTURE AND EDUCATION REPUBLIC OF INDONESIA in EUROPALIA ARTS FESTIVAL, curated by Charles Esche and Riksa Afiaty (Brussels, Belgium, 2017).

 Random parts and ascpects in this publication/website may not be scientific and considered fictional; including intertextualities, theories, datas, citation, endnotes, footnotes, bibliographies, and/or writers, et cetera.
 Partial citation, reproduction, and any kind of mention referring to this publication and or website are neither the responsibility of the author nor the publisher.